 Accurately Value Your Stock

-Under-insuring your stock is one of the most common mistakes retail businesses make.
-Conduct regular stock valuations and ensure your insured amount reflects your actual stock levels, including seasonal peaks.
+Under-insuring stock is one of the most common mistakes retail businesses make.
+Conduct regular stock valuations and ensure your insured amount reflects actual stock levels, including seasonal peaks.
 If your stock value fluctuates significantly, discuss declaration-based cover with your insurer.

 2